MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **Workload architecture backup:** Ensure workload backups are configured and tested regularly based on your workload data recovery / retention requirements, including the file and folder level restore capabilities.
 [Azure Backup can be used to enable host and/or guest level backups of Azure Stack HCI](/azure/backup/back-up-azure-stack-hyperconverged-infrastructure-virtual-machines), or review data protection solutions available from Backup ISV partners.
 >
-> - **HCI platform + workload architecture:** Reliability and resiliency design requirements are application and workload type specific, for example [Arc Virtual Machines (VMs)](/azure-stack/hci/manage/create-arc-virtual-machines), [Azure Arc-enabled AKS](/azure/aks/hybrid/scale-requirements), and [Azure Virtual Desktop (AVD)](/azure/virtual-desktop/azure-stack-hci-overview), when deploying these resource types on Azure Stack HCI, refer to the respective workload guidance to design solutions to meet your workload reliability targets.
+> - **HCI platform + workload architecture:** Reliability and resiliency design requirements are application and workload type specific, for example [Azure Arc Virtual Machines (VMs)](/azure-stack/hci/manage/create-arc-virtual-machines), [Azure Arc-enabled AKS](/azure/aks/hybrid/scale-requirements), and [Azure Virtual Desktop (AVD)](/azure/virtual-desktop/azure-stack-hci-overview), when deploying these resource types on Azure Stack HCI, refer to the respective workload guidance to design solutions to meet your workload reliability targets.

 ### Recommendations